I bet you have a lot of questions about what nutrition therapy for eating disorders is like.

-Deciding to come to nutrition therapy is an important step in overcoming food issues and stepping into a friendlier relationship with food and your body.
+Deciding to come to nutrition therapy is an important step in overcoming eating difficulties and stepping into a friendlier relationship with food and your body.
 If you haven’t already, check out these links:

-- About Katherine for information about how I work.
+- About Katherine for more information about how I work.

-- Do I need a dietitian? to learn what a registered dietitian is and how we work with eating disorders, and what makes this different from psychotherapy.
+- Do I need a dietitian? to learn what a registered dietitian is, how we work with eating disorders, and what makes this different from psychotherapy.

 - Anorexia nervosa, including weight restoration